6. The Wrapper Script¶

 Use interactive mode for the Python interpreter (i.e., pass

-as additional argument to the interpreter), but disable the log.
-Ifipython3
+-ias additional argument to the interpreter), but disable the log.
+Ifipython3is available it will be used as interpreter, otherwisepython3is used.
+See alsoMOD_PYTHONandMOD_IPYTHON.

 - -q¶